 The rest of the film is just a ball of badly produced confusion.
 Titanic II doesn’t even sink; it just capsizes a la The Poseidon Adventure.
 The wine glasses in the dining room don’t spill, nothing changes, and no one even gets wet until the end.
-On the other hand, there’s a guy in a blue T-shirt who always goes berserk and rushes at crew members like he’s in a bar brawl, only to get decked by a bystander.
+The only person who seems remotely concerned is a guy in a blue T-shirt who always goes berserk and rushes at crew members like he’s in a bar brawl, only to get decked by a bystander.
 Really, that’s all he does.
 You would think this fella would get tired of being punched out every twenty minutes, but that’s his schtick, and it’s a paycheck.

 Groan.
 There are so many ways to make a game out of this movie it’s pathetic.
 Who can count how many passengers are half-heartedly writhing on the completely dry ship’s deck that’s clearly not sinking?
 Or guess how many rooms look like they’re made out of concrete?
 Or point out how many times Hayden flashes his pretty playboy smirk?
 I wouldn’t use this movie as a drinking or eating game, though, because it won’t take long for the tummy to rebel.